 The channel has content on a variety of topics like food, beauty, fashion, lifestyle, etc. The content is created just like any other YouTube channel would have, but using products that they sell.

-This way, they actually promote their products and show them in use, without making it look promotional at all.
-This is a technique that will take time and effort but will definitely pay off in the long run.
+This way, they actually promote their products and show them in use, without making it look like promotional content marketing at all.
+This is a social media marketing technique that will take time and effort but will definitely pay off in the long run.

 Lush is a handmade cosmetics brand that takes great pride in its products and that reflects in their website content as well.
-They take their ecommerce content marketing very seriously and have ingrained content in every aspect of their online presence.
+They take their ecommerce content marketing very seriously and have ingrained content creation in every aspect of their online presence and marketing strategy.

-They have detailed product pages for every single one of their products.
+They have detailed product pages on their ecommerce site for every single one of their products.
 They sell each product like a unique experience in itself.
 Their product pages have beautiful product images, creatively-crafted product descriptions, and even a list of ingredients.

 And, they don’t just stop at that.
 They also provide customer reviews and ratings for all their products to provide social proof and encourage more purchases.